pattan9955/tp/docs/team/rootkie.md

 ### Project: Fridgy

-Fridgy is a desktop a Food Inventory Manager that makes it easy to reduce food waste by keeping track of what you have and when it expires.
+Fridgy is a desktop Food Inventory Manager that makes it easy to reduce food waste by keeping track of what you have and when it expires.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 14 kLoC.

 Given below are my contributions to the project.